 - Luckily, I brought a book to read.

 Want to learn more evaluation words?
-Here are some great words to learn:
+This adverb list has some great words to learn:

 - To my surprise

 Words that you find on a linking adverb list are often known as transition words.
-These words connect clauses and sentences together and create a smooth transition in your writing and speaking.
+They are similar to the words you’ll find below on the list of conjunctive adverbs.
+Like the words on the conjunctive adverb list, these words connect clauses and sentences and create a smooth transition in your writing and speaking.
 You use these words at the beginning or in the middle of a sentence.

 Here’s a linking adverb examples list: